That '70s Show season 6

-The sixth season of That '70s Show, an American television series, began October 29, 2003, and ended on May 19, 2004.
-It aired on Fox.
+The sixth season of That '70s Show, an American television series, aired on Fox from October 29, 2003, to May 19, 2004.
 The region 1 DVD was released on May 8, 2007.
 This season is set in 1978 for the first seven episodes of the season.
 The series transitions to 1979 beginning with the eighth episode of the season ("I'm a Boy").

 All episodes are named after songs by The Who.

+Eric and Donna's plans to move to Madison are dashed following Red's heart attack.
+Eric stays home and gets a new job to help the family out, and he and Donna decide to move forward with their wedding despite the setback.
+Kelso finally accepts Hyde and Jackie's relationship, but is in for another shock as he starts training at the police academy: he will be a father.
+Fez has married Eric's sister Laurie to avoid deportation, but they are far from in love.
+Jackie's mother returns after a long absence and begins dating Bob.